-The chart assumes off-peak travel in November/December 2019 and using a Companion Voucher.
+The chart assumes off-peak travel and using a Companion Voucher.

-As the taxes are nearly the same between classes, you are parting with a similar amount of cash with a Companion Voucher redemption whether you are squeezed in the back of the plane or sitting in the nose.
-To earn the most value from your Companion Voucher if flying long-haul, the premium cabins (Club World and first) make more sense if you are sitting on a pile of Avios.
-It also takes some patience and luck to get two or four business class seats on the same flight.
+As the taxes are nearly the same between classes, you are parting with a similar amount of cash with a Companion Voucher redemption whether you are squeezed in the back of the plane or sitting up the front.
+To earn the most value from your Companion Voucher if flying long-haul, the premium cabins (Club World and First) make more sense if you are sitting on a pile of Avios.

 Watch those taxes long-haul